cpressey/LCF-style-ND/README.md

 You have a programming language, and you will write your proofs directly in this language, as executable programs.

-To do this, you have a data type representing valid proofs.
+To do this, you have a data type representing theorems (that is, statements for which there is a valid proof).

-You have some operations that produce trivial valid proofs.
+You have some operations that produce trivial theorems (ones which need no proof to speak of).

-You have some other operations that take valid proofs and transform them in some way to produce new valid proofs.
+You have some other operations that take theorems and transform them in some way to produce new theorems.
+These operations represent valid proof steps.

 You don't provide any other way to produce or mutate such a data object.
-In this way, these data objects are guaranteed to represent valid proofs, and a program that runs and produces such a data object as its output, has proved a theorem.
+In this way, these data objects are guaranteed to represent theorems with valid proofs, and a program that runs and produces such a data object as its output, has proved a theorem.

 ### Some Observations